Find providers

 How Does a Psychiatrist Diagnose ADHD in Adults?

-If you experience symptoms consistently associated with ADHD, you could be a diagnosis away from improved focus and attention span.
-Klarity can connect you with a mental health provider within just 48 hours of booking your appointment – no insurance needed.
+Are you frequently experiencing symptoms associated with ADHD and want a professional diagnosis?
+At Klarity, we can connect you with a mental healthcare provider within just 48 hours of booking your appointment—no insurance needed.

 Who Can Diagnose ADHD in Adults?